rzuritamilla/phr/gip-twmodel/PITCHME.md

 > Basic research --> Applied research --> Commercial applications

 @ul
-- working on wicked problems is only partially correct
+- Working on wicked problems is only partially correct
-- multi/cross/inter-disciplinary are good, but we also need to also work WITH community partners rather than for them.
+- Multi/cross/inter-disciplinary are good, but we also need to also work WITH community partners rather than for them.
-- Partners validate theories and solutions --> high-impact research
-- work on "use-inspired" and "socially embedded" research projects
+- Work on "use-inspired" and "socially embedded" research projects
 @ulend

-Note: Vannevar Bush; Science: The Endless Frontier (1945); Partners allow for validating the proposed theories and solutions
+Note: Partners validate theories and solutions --> high-impact research.
+Vannevar Bush; Science: The Endless Frontier (1945); Partners allow for validating the proposed theories and solutions

 ---
 ### Short-term actions